SaiGeethikaMalneni/Navigating-The-Cryptographic-Frontiers-of-Blockchain-Security/README.md

 ## License

-This paper is licensed under .
-See the LICENSE file for details.
+This paper is licensed under CC0 1.0 Universal.